mimikgit/cocoapod-MIMIKEdgeClientContentCache/README.md

 Please note that in order to use the example application you will have setup a Content Caching Gateway as described here: [Requirements](#Requirements).

+## Video with more info
+There is a short 5 minute video containing additional information available [on Vimeo](https://vimeo.com/658019639/79000e2f95).
+It explains how the Content Cache library, content caching gateway and content caching example application fit together.

 ## Author

 mimik